abhilashasaroj/CX4240_project/index.md

 ![White_wine=2,red_wine=1](SVM-confusion_matrix-RBF-mixed_2.png)

-As you can see, much difference could not be observed.
+Much difference could not be observed.
 However, accuracy scores for both classifications were found as 0.64.
-Confusion matrices for white and red wine datasets on which 'RBF' kernel was implemented is shown below (Left-white, Right-red):
+Confusion matrices for white and red wine datasets on which 'RBF' kernel was implemented is shown below (Left-white wine, Right-red wine):

 ![White_wine, RBF](SVM-confusion_matrix-RBF-white.png)      ![Red_wine, RBF](SVM-confusion_matrix-RBF-red.png)